BarbaraJoebstl/super-cards/README.md

 # SUPER CARDS

-React Native App made for the Udacity React ND.
+React Native App with Redux made for the Udacity React ND.
 The App is scaffolded with [this](https://github.com/react-community/create-react-native-app).

 It is an app that provides learning cards for different topics.
 Each topic holds questions and answers.
 You can toggle the cards to see the answer or the question.